QWERTYman19tda/chrome-bookmark-extension/README.md

 # Instaling the extension

 1. Download and unzip the .zip file
-1a.
-You can also delete the file if you want to!
 2. Open chrome://extensions
 3. Click the switch at the top right
 2a.
 Tip: It says "Developer Mode"